All Episodes

 Especially if she's talking about Hillary.

-But we just need this because she the Queen B syndrome is live and it is in place, and Pelosi here has demonstrated that it is alive and well and functioning in uh Washington, D.C.
+And Pelosi here has demonstrated that it is alive and well and functioning in Washington, D.C.
 Let me just ask you a question.

-Did any of you know how frustrated we all were back then?
+Did you ever think, go back to the 90s, did any of you, and you know how frustrated we all were back then, Clinton was getting away with everything.

 All the lies, all the interns, all everything.

-Uh and the press was back there marveling and the Democrats circling the wagons.
+And the press was back there marveling and the Democrats circling the wagons.

-Did you ever think that you would see the day where at least half the Democrat Party is dumping on these two.
+Did you ever think that you would see the day where at least half the Democrat Party is dumping on these two?

-I never thought I never thought there'd be this many Democrats alive to do it.
+I never thought there'd be this many Democrats alive to do it.

-I'd never I never suspected that I never thought there'd be this much courage in the Democrat Party.
+I never suspected that I never thought there'd be this much courage in the Democrat Party.

-I'm beginning the press was the first to turn on on the Clintons, and now others, Greg Craig and I mean you name all kinds of Democrats are turning on the Clintons, and it tells me that there has been a pent-up frustration for a long time over the fact that Clintons have been running the Democrat Party show.
+And it tells me that there has been a pent-up frustration for a long time over the fact that Clintons have been running the Democrat Party show.

-Uh and that now that there's an opportunity to take them out, there are a lot of Democrats that want to do that, and don't think the Clintons don't know it.
+And now that there's an opportunity to take them out, there are a lot of Democrats that want to do that.

-Now about this morality business.
+Now, about this morality business.

-Is it not in the Constitution?
+It's not in the Constitution.

-Uh Actually, it is in the uh Federalist Papers, the Federalist Papers.
+Actually, it is in the Federalist Papers.

-Excuse me, in the section uh in which the criteria for the president was being debated and written about, the number one aspect in the Federalist Papers, I think it was John Adams in this case, it could be John Adams writing uh number one most important thing in the executive was character.
+The Federalist Papers in the section in which the criteria for the president was being debated and written about, the number one aspect in the Federalist Papers, I think it was John Adams in this case.

 If there was an absence of character in the executive, then the Republic country would have big problems.

-Now, what is character, if not morality?
+Now, what is character if not morality?

 It was crucial.